 Glycolic acid is the most commonly used AHA.
 It’s found in various concentrations in most skin care products that are designed to treat skin concerns through serious exfoliation.
 It’s found in toners, facial peels, dermabrasion treatments, and many other products.

 Lactic acid is another AHA found in skincare products.
-It’s made from the lactose in milk, so you can find it in most milk products, such as cleansers and facial peels.
+It’s made from the lactose in milk, so that you can find it in most milk products, such as cleansers and facial peels.

 Benefits Of AHA’s

-AHA’s are found in lower concentrations in a lot of over the counter skincare products.
+AHA’s are found in lower concentrations in a lot of over-the-counter skincare products.
 They have been tested in laboratories to prove that they are both effective and safe.
 There are so many benefits to AHAs that it’s hard to resist this skincare craze.

 AHAs are known for increasing collagen production, giving them a huge advantage over BHAs when it comes to anti-aging.
 Collagen production naturally decreases as we age, resulting in fine lines and wrinkles.
 When you use AHAs, you slowly start to notice that your skin appears plump and youthful again.
 If you have yet to develop fine lines and wrinkles, AHAs can help prevent them.